-- Damage public health13
+- Damage public health

-- Lead to lower yields in the long-term14
+- Lead to lower yields in the long-term

-- Increase pollution15
+- Increase pollution

-- Kill a significant percentage of beneficial microorganisms16
+- · Kill a significant percentage of beneficial microorganisms16

-60% of China's groundwater is either "very polluted" or "relatively polluted" and is unfit for drinking.
-A major culprit is excessive fertilizer use17
+More than 80% of China's groundwater is heavily polluted and is unfit for drinking.
+A major culprit is excessive fertilizer use.

+There

+has been

-There has been a 10% loss of plant diversity over two-thirds of Europe due to the overuse of nitrates in fertilizers18
+a 10% loss of

+plant diversity over

+two-thirds of Europe

+due to the overuse

+of nitrates in

+fertilizers.18